Access to the National Museum of Australia

 The National Museum of Australia has access facilities and wheelchairs available to visitors with special needs.
 Visitors require no special clothing or equipment.

-For details, see our venue and safety information (PDF 27kb).
+For details, see our venue and safety information for school excursions 2016 (PDF 115kb)

-The National Museum of Australia has developed a risk management plan (PDF 27kb) to minimise all risks associated with its operation, particularly all risks associated with visiting its premises on Acton Peninsula.
+The National Museum of Australia has developed a risk management plan for 2016 (PDF 65kb) to minimise all risks associated with its operation, particularly all risks associated with visiting its premises on Acton Peninsula.
 Taking into account the controls in place in the Risk Management Plan, a visit to the National Museum on Acton Peninsula has been assessed as a low risk for schools.

 The National Museum of Australia has qualified first aid officers and a first aid room to attend to an injured or ill person.
 Fire and emergency procedures are managed by trained staff and tested regularly.
 In the event of an emergency a warning will be activated and all visitors to the building will be given clear instructions from fire/safety wardens.
 These trained people will supervise the evacuation of the building if necessary.